Wimmerer/wimmerer.github.io/blog/2022/03/SuiteSparseGraphBLAS_0_6_perf.md

 ## Summary of Primary Functions

+Most of the `SuiteSparse:GraphBLAS` interface is accessible through the expected Julia functions, alongside some new functions like `emul` or `subassign!`.

 The complete documentation of supported operations can be found in [Operations](https://graphblas.juliasparse.org/stable/operations/).
-GraphBLAS operations are, where possible, methods of existing Julia functions listed in the third column.

 | GraphBLAS           | Operation                                                      | Julia                                      |
 |:--------------------|:--------------------------------------------------------------:|-------------------------------------------:|